DIRECTGO: A new DIRECT-type MATLAB toolbox for derivative-free global optimization: performance on engineering problems

 \subsection{Tension/compression spring design problem}

 Here, we consider the tension-compression string design problem.
 This problem aims to minimize the string weight under the constraints on deflection, shear stress, surge frequency, and limits on the outside diameter.
-A detailed description of the practical problem can be found in \cite{Kazemi2011}, while in \cref{prob:Tension} we give a short description and mathematical formulation.
+A detailed description of the practical problem can be found in \cite{Kazemi2011}, while in \cref{prob:Tension}, we give a short description and mathematical formulation.

-A comparison of found solutions and performance metrics by the most promising algorithms from \toolbox{} is shown in \cref{tab:tennison}.
+A comparison of found solutions and performance metrics by the algorithms from \toolbox{} and \tomlab{} is shown in \cref{tab:tennison}.
 Four considered algorithms were able to solve this problem.
 Based on the number of function evaluation criteria, a slightly unexpectedly \directnas{} was significantly better than other algorithms.
-The surprise comes from the fact that the algorithm does not use any information about the constraint functions.
-However, the \directnas{} algorithm was approximate $4$ times slower than the second-best method \directce.
+The surprise is that the algorithm does not use any information about the constraint functions.
+However, the \directnas{} algorithm was approximate four times slower than the second-best method \directce.
+Another surprise was that none of the hybridized algorithms performed well on this practical problem.
+Moreover, the \glccluster{} algorithm failed to find a solution within the given time limit.